-Even if the high pressure blood hadn't cut a path of brain destruction, the shear mass of the blood within the brain and the tight confines of the skull can be responsible for continuing damage to surrounding brain tissues.
+Even if the high-pressure blood hadn't cut a path of brain destruction, the sheer mass of the blood within the brain and the tight confines of the skull can be responsible for continuing damage to surrounding brain tissues.

-In this surrounding brain (called the pneumbra), the local pressure of a blood clot may be greater than that of its blood supply, causing the brain cells in that area to die off.
+In this surrounding brain (called the penumbra), the local pressure of a blood clot may be greater than that of its blood supply, causing the brain cells in that area to die off.

 To minimize further destruction, therefore, it makes sense to reduce the local pressure by decompressing such brain tissues through the removal of most of the blood clot.

 Also, it is now known that blood becomes toxic.
 Blood cells are tiny packages of chemicals that the body is normally protected from by the cell membranes that contain them.

 As the blood cells within a clot die, they swell, burst, and release toxic chemicals that are capable of damaging the surrounding brain.
 The new approach to this problem is to eradicate such toxins BEFORE they are released.

 No matter how deep and unseen the blood clot, new imaging techniques allow the surgeon to target and see exactly where he needs to go when removing a blood clot.

 Stereotactic machinery and real-time intraoperative ultrasound guidance systems have helped tremendously, practically eliminating the downside of surgery.

 Smaller openings, better surgical accuracy, improved lighting, the simplicity of needle aspiration techniques, and the usage of surgical hemostatic agents (that prevent post-operative bleeding) all lessen the danger of brain surgery for ICH.

 It is now reasonable to remove any and all brain hemorrhages of significant size very soon after the patient has arrived at the hospital.